Dynamical-Systems-Laboratory/IPMCsMD/simulations/DPD_Efield/E5V_nm/README.md

 ## Postprocessing

-* Based on the time steps in `log.lammps` split every dataset into pre- and during electric field simulation part.
-This will be automated in the future.
 * Make sure a `post_processing` directory exists in each seed directory
 * On MacOs and Linux operating systems, run the `run_python_part.sh`
 	- This will copy and execute all python scripts in the `post_processing` directory in the main directory (i.e. equilibration/sodium_models/)